"Doctor Ayla, Doctor Ayla for ER!”

 A cup of comfort

-She pours me a cup of tea and pats my shoulder with which she wordlessly expresses her empathy.
+She pours me a cup of tea and pats my shoulder, wordlessly expressing her empathy.